-Alleyways brimming with fresh baked foods and veggies, as well as aromatic fragrances emanating from colorful barrels of exotic spices are the highlights of our Morocco Food Tour.
+Alleyways brimming with fresh baked foods and veggies. as well as aromatic fragrances emanating from colorful barrels of exotic spices.
+Which are the highlights of our Morocco Food Tour.

 Morocco Food Tour Itinerary

 We will meet you at Casablanca’s Mohammed V International Airport and take you to a hotel, which is ideally located in the city center.
-You’ll be able to sample some of Casablanca’s renowned eateries, either by tasting some delicacies on Casablanca’s street food (briwate, snails, chickpeas..) or by sitting in a local restaurant to savour the Moroccan Tajineand Harira soup.
+You’ll be able to sample some of Casablanca’s renowned eateries.
+Either by tasting some delicacies on Casablanca’s street morocco food tour (briwate, snails, chickpeas..) or by sitting in a local restaurant to savour the Moroccan Tajine and Harira soup.

 Day 2: Casablanca – Essaouira